For additional information, read the Nomination Form PDF

-Hard Bargain is a particularly handsome and finely detained Victorian house of white weatherboarding, two stories above a brick English basement.
+Hard Bargain is a particularly handsome and finely detailed Victorian house of weatherboarding, two stories above a brick English basement.
 John D. Watson purchased eight acres on the west side of the road to Cochran’s Mill from Thomas L. Preston in 1876 and two adjoining acres from W.W.
 Flannagan of Rock Hill the following year.
-This marked the northern limit of 19th century suburban development along Park Street in Charlottesville.
+This marked the northern limit of 19th-century suburban development along Park Street in Charlottesville.
 A small building, perhaps the present cottage, was erected in 1876, and the main house was built in 1878.

 VLR: Virginia Landmarks Register

 NPS: National Park Service